 The Mediterranean is the deadliest migration route in the world.
-But it's not just blood that is turning it red.
-Excessive urban effluents cause algae blooms, also known as "red tides", because they cause a discoloration of the the water and turn it red.
-Dense layers of phytoplankton invade the water surface, blocking sunlight and depleting oxygen, creating hypoxic zones.
-These areas are also often referred to as dead zones, as the low oxygen concentrations turn them into areas of mass mortality.
+But it is not only blood that turns its waters red.
+Excessive urban effluent is causing algae blooms, also known as "red tides".
+Thus, dense layers of phytoplankton invade the water surface, depleting oxygen and creating hypoxic zones.
+These areas are also often referred to as "dead zones", as the low oxygen content turns them into areas of mass mortality.

-Inspired by Ala Tannir's thesis, this series is part of a long-term work that proposes a shift in perception of the Mediterranean Sea by dealing with the different forms of violence that fundamentally modify it.
+Inspired by Ala Tannir's thesis “Blood in the water”, this series is part of a long-term work that proposes a shift in perception of the Mediterranean Sea by dealing with the different forms of violence that fundamentally modify it.
 They are part of a broader perspective of ecology that abolishes the distinctions between the human and the non-human and in which the social and environmental fields are considered as complex and inseparable assemblages.